 - Bulk sample properties (Munsell colour, pH and EC);

-- Results of XRF analyses and ICP-MS analyses for the fine (<75 mm) fraction of the samples;
+- Results of XRF analyses and ICP-MS analyses for the coarse (< 2 mm) and fine (<75 mm) fraction of the samples;

 - Digital map images for (1) individual chemical elements that passed quality control and assurance requirements and for (2) principal components for the element datasets compiled in this study.
-The complete dataset can be downloaded from Geoscience Australia Data and Publications database: http://pid.geoscience.gov.au/dataset/ga/120116
+The complete datasets can be downloaded from Geoscience Australia Data and Publications database: data release I and data release II.

-- Recommendations on using low-density (1 site per >500 km2) soil geochemistry in Australia as a tool for mineral exploration in areas covered by rocks younger than mineralisation.
+- Recommendations on using low-density (1 site per >500 km2) soil geochemistry in Australia as a tool to aid mineral exploration in areas covered by rocks younger than mineralisation.

-The project is being undertaken in collaboration with the Geological Surveys of the Northern Territory, Western Australia, Queensland and South Australia.
-Further collaboration with industry, academia (University of Melbourne and Monash University) and other government and research organisations will enhance the type of data collected and the quality and breadth of analysis and data interpretation.
+The project has been undertaken in collaboration with the Geological Surveys of the Northern Territory and Queensland.
+Further collaboration with industry, academia (University of Melbourne and Monash University) and other government and research organisations (NTGS, CSIRO) will enhance the quality and breadth of analytical work and data interpretation.
 NAGS researchers collaborate with Australian Microbiome, CSIRO, University of Canberra, University of Adelaide and Flinders University on defining the soil microbiome of Australia from local to regional to continental scales.